 I thank you, Lord, for fruitful fields,

 for wide and healthful skies,

-and for the limits you have placed
+and for the hopes that we can have

 I thank you that we live here free

 in houses without bars,

 that there are things that we can own,